The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Operadic behavior of Thom spectra and factorization homology

-Thus, we aim to show that this composition is homotopic to $-\eta_n$.
-As in the proof of Proposition 7.3 of \cite{Sch04}, this is the off-diagonal term in the matrix representing $S^{-1}$, thus is the negative of the off-diagonal term in the matrix representing $S$, which we will denote $S_{12}$.
+induced by $r$ and $r^*$ respectively.
+The map we would like to determine, $r \circ S^{-1} \circ r^*$, is the off-diagonal term in the matrix representing $S^{-1}$, thus is the negative of the off-diagonal term in the matrix representing $S$.
+We will denote this off-diagonal term by $S_{12}$.
 Denote the stable section $S^n \to S^n_+$ by $\mathbf{s}$; then $S_{12}$ is homotopic to

 This is adjoint to